egil/blazor-workshop/README.md

-# Blazor - app building workshop - using TDD
+# Blazor - app building workshop - using TDD and bUnit

 Welcome to the Test-Driven-Development version of Blazor app building workshop!